 - PublicSource’s agenda is to engage and inform residents of the Pittsburgh region on the most pressing issues that are having a real impact on people’s lives.

 We present facts and narratives that are informed by those facts.
-We analyze issues with a mind toward the future, toward successful models and solutions; we look to the history to find root causes for present-day problems and write with outcomes and impact in mind.
+We analyze issues with a mind toward history, root causes, outcomes and successful models and solutions.
+We seek to hold local government and systems accountable.

 - PublicSource believes journalism is public service, and readers’ trust is the most valuable asset we have.